POC Fornix Review

 Our Analysis and Test Results

-At a middle-of-the-road price, by in-molded standards the Fornix competes against the finest that companies like Smith and Giro have to offer in well-made, well-ventilated and safe helmets.
+At a middle-of-the-road price by in-molded standards, the Fornix competes against the finest that companies like Smith and Giro have to offer in well-made, well-ventilated and protective helmets.
 POC additionally has added Aramid strings (in the family of Kevlar) into the foam liner, adding strength and structural stability.

 Fit and Comfort

-It has adequate and well placed padding all the way around the helmet without being too bulky.
+It has adequate and well-placed padding all the way around the helmet without being too bulky.
 The padding on the ears creates a nice seal and did not make for any painful pressure points.
-The Fornix fits slightly rounder heads the best and seemed to run on the slightly smaller size compared to Smith helmets, so be sure to try this helmet on before buying it — and if it doesn't fit, give our Best Buy Award winners Giro Ledge or Smith Maze a try.
-POC also offers the Fornix with MIPS technology if you feel like upping your safety measures.
+The Fornix fits slightly rounder heads the best and seemed to run on the slightly smaller size compared to Smith helmets, so be sure to try this helmet on before buying it.
+POC also offers the Fornix with MIPS technology if you feel like upping your protection measures.

 Weight and Bulk

-The Fornix is the second lightest helmet we tested, second only to the Smith Maze, and is significantly lighter than the other in-molded helmets with size and ventilation adjustability.
+The Fornix is one of the most lightweight options we tested, and is significantly lighter than the other in-molded helmets with size and ventilation adjustability.
 Its straightforward, skate-inspired style is slim and fits well under most hoods we tried it with.

 Although warm at first glance, our testers found this helmet to be a bit draftier than expected.
 The vents on top closed and sealed well, but there are two large vents at the nape of the neck that are open holes to the back of the head, causing some serious brain freeze with the right wind direction if not worn with a beanie or buff.
 If you know you run cold and want a helmet you can completely close off to the elements, check our the Smith Variance or Smith Vantage.